orb-lang/qor/doc/md/core/fn.md

 `patch_dynamic` can replace the core function\.
-Note that if you pass an already `dynamic` function to  `hookable`, you'll end up with a "double dynamic" function, which might not be what you want\! `patch_dynamic` will do different things to the original \(dynamic\) function and its hookable dynamic cousin\.
+Note that if you pass an already `dynamic` function to  `hookable`, you'll end up with a "double dynamic" function, which might not be what you want\! `patch_dynamic` will do different things to the original \(dynamic\) function and the hookable dynamic derived from it\.

 We offer two hooks, `pre` and `post`, which are hooked with `fn.prehook` and `fn.posthook`, respectively\.
 Functions may be unhooked by calling